supersjellie/openhab-itho-fan/README.md

 2. It has a low, medium, high button.
 	* This will set the corresponding speed (as set in the itho addon)
 	* The chosen button will light up green (also when it's set by the remote!)
-3. It had a timer button
+3. It has a timer button
 	* This will set the fan to the high setting for a limited time (as set in the itho addon)
 	* As long as the timer is active, the button will light up green (also when it's set by the remote)
 	* (although it's the high setting, the high button will remain gray in this case)